ConradZn/GUIDE-macOS-Bluetooth-Wakeup-Fix-Hackintosh/README.md

 An automated guide to fix the notorious Hackintosh bug where Bluetooth stops working after waking up from sleep.

-On many Hackintosh builds, the Bluetooth module (connected via an internal USB header) fails to reinitialize properly after power state changes due to USB power management or controller sleep issues.
-This setup automatically restarts the macOS `bluetoothd` daemon upon every wakeup, forcing macOS to re-probe the USB ports and bring your Bluetooth back to life completely hands-free.

 ---

 ## Prerequisites (Install Homebrew)